NathanGauthier88/project3FrontEnd/README.md

 # Grapplers Guide

-A simple site that allows you add grapplers alonside key information including who their rank, wins/losses, favorite techniques, team and more.
+A simple site that allows you add grapplers alonside key information including their rank, wins/losses, favorite techniques, team and more.

-Users will be able to add grapplers and their image.
+Users will be able to add grapplers and their image/information.
 They will also be able to edit details and delete and grapplers from the site.

 # User Stories